seanh/seanh/posts/2023/01/13/bitwarden-backup.md

 Instead I use [Bitwarden CLI](https://bitwarden.com/help/cli/)'s [`export` command](https://bitwarden.com/help/cli/#export) because this can pipe an unencrypted JSON export of my vault directly into my own encryption command without the unencrypted vault ever hitting my disk.

-I use [pass](https://www.passwordstore.org/) (the standard unix password manager) to encrypt the backup with a GPG key, so I can decrypt the backup with that GPG key  independent of Bitwarden.
+I use [pass](https://www.passwordstore.org/) (the standard unix password manager) to encrypt the backup with a passphrase-protected GPG key, so I can decrypt the backup with that GPG key and passphrase independent of Bitwarden.
 Pass also keeps a backup history in [Git](https://git-scm.com/).

 **This doesn't backup your attached files**.
 According to [Bitwarden's export docs](https://bitwarden.com/help/export-your-data/) exports don't include attachments, the trash, password history, or Sends (from [Bitwarden Send](https://bitwarden.com/products/send/)).
 Bitwarden CLI does have commands for